ravilgar/ravilgar.github.io/README.md

 3. install jspm dependencies using "jspm install"
 4. install http-server globally usong "npm install http-server -g"

-NEXT LOUNCH THE SERVER ("npm run start")  AND WEBPACK ("webpack --watch") NOW YOU CAN CHANGE THE GAME AND SEE RESULTS IN YOUR BROWSER.
+NEXT LOUNCH THE SERVER ("npm run start")
+NOW YOU CAN CHANGE THE GAME AND SEE RESULTS IN YOUR BROWSER.

 TO GET MINIFIED BUNDLE USE "npm run build"